Wills & powers of attorney

 The documents you choose to draw up will depend on your

-situation, and the responsibilities you are happy to entrust to
+situation, and the responsibilities you're happy to entrust to

 others.
 Get legal advice if you are not sure.